 As mentioned the roots are fragile so some damage is almost certain when you start digging and moving the plant around, so do be gentle and careful.

 This houseplant is also a prime candidate for some specialist soil.
-On many of our plant profile articles we say that standard potting compost is fine.
-However in this instance, if you can, we'd strongly recommend you avoid this and go for something much more open and naturally aerated, so its grows in free draining soil like a Cactus or Succulent soil designed mix.
+On many of my plant profile articles I say that standard potting compost is fine.
+However, in this instance, I suggest you avoid this and go for something much more open and naturally aerated.

-If you're not sure what we mean, below are links to Amazon products which should help.
+If you're not sure what I mean, below are links to Amazon products which should help.
 You can buy them from Amazon, or most local Garden Centre's and Nurseries should have something like this too.

-If you'd rather not buy a specialist compost, make sure whatever you use is as open as possible and add grit or something to aid in drainage (more ideas mentioned in our growing mediums guide).
-Good drainage is essential as this will help aerate the soil and give the roots space to grow and prevent them from suffocating in tight, closed soils.
+If you'd rather not buy a specialist compost, make sure whatever you use is as open as possible and add grit or something to aid in drainage (more ideas mentioned in my growing mediums guide).

 In terms of the new pot, because these plants don't have extensive root systems they don't need a particularly deep or big container, so you could just slightly increase the size from the existing pot and it will be fine.